-Learn more about optometry care in our blog!
+Learn more about optometrist care in our blog!

 Dry eye syndrome is a common condition that can cause discomfort, irritation, and blurred vision.
 While environmental factors like wind, air conditioning, and digital screens are known triggers, many people wonder: does humidity play a role in worsening dry eye symptoms?